 - Canine distemper virus.
 This is a virus that has no known cure.
 It attacks the respiratory system, as well as the brain and the spinal cord.

 - Canine hepatitis.
 This is an infectious disease that affects puppies less than two years old.
-It attacks the liver and kidneys, resulting in jaundice, loss of appetite and bleeding disorders.
+It attacks the liver and kidneys, resulting in jaundice, loss of appetite, and bleeding disorders.

 - Canine parvovirus.
 This is a contagious viral disease that can have serious consequences for puppies.
-It lives in the
+It lives in the feces of infected dogs and attacks the digestive system, bone marrow, and immune system.

 The “non-core” puppy vaccinations include: